public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 Nested roots are common in shared hosting: a main domain serves public_html, and a sub-site lives under a subfolder.
 Trouble begins when the domain is supposed to serve that subfolder directly but is instead configured to serve the parent.
 In that case, URLs can look correct while the filesystem mapping is wrong, and the site may partially load by accident because some assets exist in both locations.

 At TechTide Solutions, we treat nested path deployments as a routing problem first and a file problem second.
 Application configs often hardcode base URLs, so moving the document root without updating the app can cause broken assets and confusing redirects.
-Our preferred fix is to align the document root to the application’s intended entry point, then update the application settings to match the public URL structure, then verify that rewrite rules are being read from the correct directory.
+We usually fix this by aligning the document root with the app’s intended entry point.
+Then we update the app settings to match the public URL structure.
+Finally, we verify that the server reads rewrite rules from the correct directory.

 A practical trick for fast verification